Full Tour of DELHI TO Garhmukteshwar by road

 It was a mesmerizing experience in the Ghats .
 The atmosphere was divine which can’t be expressed in mere words.

-After spending some times in the Ghats we went for the boat ride in holy Ganga River.
+After spending some times in the Ghats we went for the boat ride in holy Ganga River at Garhmukteswar.
 Before the ride do bargain for the price.
 The boatman charges quite exorbitant prices so bargaining is a must.

 From the boat we saw devotees taking holy dip in the river Ganga while praying to God.
 From the ghats we found one priest who told us about the history and significance of Garhmukteshwar Dham.